Code-Institute-Submissions/Kdoggg666-MS2/README.md

 **Setting Game time based on difficulty** - Innitially I struggled with this, at first I tried several functions which would define the game variable and pass a number to the class, however I couldnt seem to get this to work.
 I instead found a simpler more effective way of doing this by using a variable that is set to a number based on user difficulty choice and passing that variable to the class.

 **Round number resetting on page reload** - fixed by storing round number to local storage instead of on the main.js file.
 This will remember the round after reload and not reset round number as hitting restart reloads the page, thus starting from round 1 again and will overwrite the first score on the scoreboard.

+**Music choice not being saved** - After extensive googling and tutor support I realised that the local storage was treating true and false as a string and not a boolean.
+Fixed by changing my if statement to check if variable is "false" instead of false.

 ## Features I would like to impliment